DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/if-you-dont-have-a-degree.md

 </div>

 ## Teacher degree apprenticeships (TDAs)
 If you do not have a degree you may be eligible to apply for a TDA.
 This new course will allow you work in a school and earn a salary while getting a bachelor's degree and QTS.
 So you will not have to pay tuition fees.

-Applications for both primary and secondary are expected to open in autumn 2024, with training due to start in autumn 2025.

 Find out more about [teacher degree apprenticeships (TDAs)](/train-to-be-a-teacher/teacher-degree-apprenticeships).